-Baldacci, a Democrat, was the representative for Maine's 2nd congressional district from 1995 to 2002.
+Baldacci was the representative for Maine’s 2nd congressional district and was a Democrat.
+He served from 1995 to 2002.

-Each dot in the chart below was a member of the House of Representatives in 2002.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Baldacci is shown as a purple triangle. (analysis methodology)
+Baldacci is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2002 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Baldacci sponsored bills primarily in these issue areas:

 Government Operations and Politics (19%) Commerce (17%) Health (15%) Economics and Public Finance (15%) Housing and Community Development (10%) Social Welfare (9%) Armed Forces and National Security (8%) Labor and Employment (7%)

 Baldacci recently introduced the following legislation: